| ALBUM COVER |

 Bonnie joins Essra

 for a beautiful duet, all about living in "The Moment".
-You can listen to the song here.

 top |